Self-Attention Between Datapoints: Going Beyond Individual Input-Output Pairs in Deep Learning: Experiments

 \subsection{NPTs Perform Competitively on Established Benchmarks}

 To answer \textbf{(Q1)}, we evaluate NPTs on tabular data from the UCI Repository \citep{Dua:2019} as well as the CIFAR-10 \citep{krizhevsky2009learning} and MNIST \citep{lecun2010mnist} image classification datasets.
-Tabular data is ubiquitous in real-world machine learning \cite{chui2018} but notoriously challenging for general purpose deep neural networks, which consistently underperform boosting models \citep{schapire1990strength} and are rarely used in practice. \footnote{ We conduct an informal survey of all Kaggle \citep{kaggle2021} competitions using tabular data completed in \num{2020} with a public leaderboard.
-In \num{11} out of a total of \num{13} cases, the winning entries relied on some form of boosting. } \looseness=-1 \textbf{Tabular Datasets, Setup, and Baselines.} We evaluate NPTs over 10 datasets varying across the number of datapoints, number of features, composition (categorical or continuous) of features, and task.
+Tabular data is ubiquitous in real-world machine learning \cite{chui2018} but notoriously challenging for general purpose deep neural networks, which are rarely used in practice here because they are consistently outperformed by boosting models \citep{schapire1990strength}. \footnote{ We conduct an informal survey of all Kaggle \citep{kaggle2021} competitions using tabular data completed in \num{2020} with a public leaderboard.
+In \num{11} out of a total of \num{13} cases, the winning entries relied on some form of boosting. }

+\textbf{Tabular Datasets, Setup, and Baselines.} We evaluate NPTs over 10 datasets varying across the number of datapoints, number of features, composition (categorical or continuous) of features, and task.
 4 of the 10 are binary classification, 2 are multi-class classification, and 4 are regression.
 We compare NPT against a wide set of standard or state-of-the-art baselines: Random Forests \citep{breiman2001random}, Gradient Boosting Trees \citep{friedman2001gradboosting}, XGBoost \citep{xgboost2016}, CatBoost \citep{catboost2017}, LightGBM \citep{ke2017lightgbm}, MLPs, k-NN \citep{fix1985discriminatory,altman1992introduction}, and TabNet \citep{arik2020tabnet}.
-For additional background on tree-based models see \cref{app:tree_baseline_background}.
+For additional background on tree-based models, see \cref{app:tree_baseline_background}.
 We tune the parameters of all models on validation sets and use 10-fold cross-validation whenever computationally feasible.
 Note that while we perform an extensive grid search for the baselines, we only search over a small set of configurations for NPTs.
-We refer the reader to \cref{app:uci_benchmarks} for further details on the datasets and baseline setups, and \cref{app:npt_training} for NPT hyperparameters.
+We refer the reader to \cref{app:uci_benchmarks} for further details on the setup for datasets and baselines, and \cref{app:npt_training} for NPT hyperparameters.